 1. High Customer Expectations

 Consumer expectations are at an all-time high.
 This challenges med spa directors because you must find a way to meet –– and exceed –– those expectations.
-But the good news is that if you can impress your clients, this challenge becomes an opportunity.
+But the good news is that this challenge becomes an opportunity if you can impress your clients.

 As a spa director, your job is to organize your team and your office to provide the best possible experience for your clientele.
 And a significant determining factor of the client experience is your employee’s attitudes in the office.

-Your employees’ satisfaction directly affects the level of service they provide to clients.
+Your employees’ satisfaction directly affects the service level they provide clients.
 Have frequent, open conversations with your staff to ensure they’re happy with their work and work environment.
 Communicate the importance of the customer experience and reward your team for exceeding client expectations.
 When your team is happy, your clientele has a better experience, which can only benefit the spa.

 2. Low Retail Sales

 Retail should be the focus of your med spa sales strategy.
-Retail sales have the potential to bring in significant revenue for the business, and it’s a simple way to increase customer satisfaction and even brand recognition.
+Retail sales can potentially bring in significant revenue for the business, and it’s a simple way to increase customer satisfaction and even brand recognition.

-Med spa directors often look for ways to innovate and recreate their retail sales strategy.
+Med spa directors often look for innovative ways to recreate their retail sales strategy.
 Executing the sale requires more than simply carrying a product.
 Many factors contribute to a successful med spa retail program:

 Engaged and Equipped Staff